Media Literacy and Digital Citizenship

 The OSPI Media Literacy and Digital Citizenship website highlights that Media literacy and digital citizenship are overlapping content areas that should be integrated into every subject taught in today’s classrooms.
 The media literacy and digital citizenship learning standards can lead students to think critically about the messages they consume and create through a variety of forms of communication.
 Those associated with digital citizenship enable students to use technology in ways that are safe, responsible, ethical, and kind.

 Media Literacy & Digital Citizenship Program Supervisor

-Media Literacy Across the Curriculum (K-12, Cohort A)
+Media Literacy Across the Curriculum (Asynchronous Course)

-This course is for teachers, librarians, and others who may wish to explore media literacy skills and how those skills are embedded in the Washington State Learning Standards in Mathematics, English Language Arts, Social Studies, Science/Engineering (NGSS), and/or Educational Technology.
+This course is for teachers, librarians, and others who may wish to explore media literacy skills and how those skills are embedded in the Washington State Learning Standards in Mathematics, English Language Arts, Social Studies, Science/Engineering (NGSS), Health, and/or Educational Technology.

 Media Literacy and Digital Citizenship Connections

 A nonprofit organization dedicated to improving the lives of all kids and families by providing the trustworthy information, education, and independent voice they need to thrive in the 21st century.